Men's Hat Etiquette Guidelines

 A gentleman should take off his hat and hold it in his hand when a lady enters an elevator in any building which can be classified as a dwelling.
 He may put his hat back on in the corridor.
 A public corridor is a thoroughfare of sorts, much like the street, but elevators in smaller buildings such as hotels or apartment homes tend to have the character of a room in a house.

-Men are expected to remove their hats during the playing of the National Anthem.
+Men are also expected to remove their hats during the playing of the National Anthem.
 A woman may leave her hat on during the playing of The National Anthem when indoors, unless it is considered unisex like a baseball cap.
 When wearing such a unisex cap, a woman should follow the same guidelines as for men.

 Men's hats are to be removed for the passing of the Flag and funeral processions, outdoor weddings, dedications and photographs.